tokenring-ai/database/README.md

    `"Database ${databaseName} not found"`
 3. Calls `showSchema()` on the database provider and returns the schema as a JSON string

+**Result Format:**

+The tool returns a `Record<string, string>` mapping table names to their CREATE TABLE statements, serialized as JSON.

 ## Configuration